 State officers must consistently demonstrate a command of key issues related to agriculture, FFA, and the education system.
 While some of this knowledge may be demonstrated by asking quality questions and carrying on informed conversations rather than "knowing facts," it is still important that officers come in with a base understanding of core issues and facts related to these three areas of knowledge.
-Thus, a written exam consisting of two portions - multiple choice questions and an essay question -- will be administered to allow candidates to demonstrate evidence of this desired knowledge set.
-Candidates will complete the exam on Monday.
-Thirty minutes will be allowed for candidates to complete each of the writing components.
-Study materials will NOT be allowed during the examinations
+Thus, a multiple-choice examination will be administered to allow candidates to demonstrate evidence of this desired knowledge set.
+The specific time and process for this component will be provided to candidates prior to their arrival at the state convention.
+Study materials and electronic devices will NOT be allowed during the examination.